5 lessons I learned from helping to launch Tesla’s Model S

 My big takeaway from the Model S launch was the importance of clarity in problem solving–the value in distilling things to their basic elements.
 This sort of thinking helps clear clutter from a project, allowing for energy to be focused on pushing traditional boundaries and refuting conservative thinking.
 Some of this can be achieved by recruiting good people or partners and stepping aside as they do their jobs.
 I’ve been fortunate to work with a lot of great employees, venues, companies, distributors, and others, both in my previous work and at Uplift Labs.
 The more trusted partners you’re able to get help with the heavy lifting, the less often you’ll find yourself forced to shift to Ludicrous Mode.

-Masa Kabayama, is CEO and co-founder of Uplift Labs.
+Sukemasa Kabayama is CEO and co-founder of Uplift Labs.
 Previously, he served as president of Tesla Motors Japan.